Dhakeshwari Temple

 Dhakeshwari National Temple (ঢাকেশ্বরী জাতীয় মন্দির) is a Hindu temple in Old Dhaka, Bangladesh.
 It is state-owned, giving it the distinction of being Bangladesh's 'National Temple'.
 The name "Dhakeshwari" (ঢাকেশ্বরী Ðhakeshshori) means "Goddess of Dhaka".
-Bangladesh is the only country (only Muslim majority country) in the world to have a National Hindu Temple.
-It's one of the holiest Shakta pithas where the gem of Devi sati's crown fell but the gem is lost long ago and the main ancient Vigraha or stone murti is relocated to Kumortuli West Bengal during the partition time by the chief priest due to increased attacks on Hindu temples in Bangladesh.
+Dhaka is named after Goddess Dhakeshwari.
+Bangladesh is the only Muslim majority country in the world to have a National Hindu Temple.

+According to the Hindu religion, this temple is one of the holiest shakta pithas where the gem of Devi Sati's crown fell but the gem was lost long ago and the main ancient metal Vigraha murti was relocated to Kumortuli, West Bengal during partition by the chief priest due to increased attacks on Hindu temples in Bangladesh.
+Till now the main idol is worshipped in Kolkata and a replica of the same is being worshiped at Dhakeshwari Temple of Bangladesh.

 Since the destruction of Ramna Kali Mandir in 1971 by the Pakistan Army during the Bangladesh Liberation War, the Dhakeshwari Temple has assumed status as the most important Hindu place of worship in Bangladesh.
 It is also the largest Hindu temple in Bangladesh.
-It is one of the Shakta pithas, the goddess-centric shrines of the Indian Subcontinent.